China says not aware of plan to discuss South China Sea at APEC

 A summit of the Association of Southeast Asian Nations last week, attended by both the United States and China, failed to produce a final statement because the delegations could not agree on whether to mention the South China Sea dispute.

-Philippine Foreign Secretary Albert del Rosario met Chinese Foreign Minister Wang Yi in Manila on Tuesday for the first high-level talks between the two neighbours since 2011.
+Philippine Foreign Secretary Albert del Rosario met Chinese Foreign Minister Wang Yi in Manila on Tuesday for the first high-level talks between the two neighbors since 2011.

 He said Manila would not raise the South China Sea issue because of the arbitration case in The Hague and because APEC was "not the proper forum".